Beyond Public Access in LLM Pre-Training Data: Findings

-We present our core findings below, based on robust AUROC scores that take 34 O'Reilly Media books and first calculate DE-COP guess rates for public and non-public book paragraphs.
-Next, we use the mean DE-COP guess rate for each book, from which AUROC scores are calculated for each LLM (one per model) across all books.
-We run and test the various LLMs via Python (Google Colab) using OpenAI and Anthropic's batch API processing (Appendix \ref{sec:prompts_and_settings_openai} and \ref{sec:prompts_and_settings_claude}).
+We present our core findings below, based on book level AUROC scores.
+We first calculate DE-COP guess rates for public and non-public book paragraphs within each book.
+Next, we calculate the mean DE-COP guess rate for each book based on these paragraphs, and use this to calculate an AUROC score for each large language model pooled across books.
+We run and test the various LLMs via Python (Google Colab) using OpenAI and Anthropic's batch API (Appendix \ref{sec:prompts_and_settings_openai} and \ref{sec:prompts_and_settings_claude}).

-In what follows an AUROC score of 50\% indicates model performance during testing, for book content recognition, of no better than random chance (equivalent to flipping a coin); while test scores approaching 100\% suggest near-perfect classification ability (between potentially in-dataset and out-of-dataset samples) -- based on the previously estimated DE-COP guess rate.
+In what follows an AUROC score of 0.50 indicates no detectable recognition by the model; while test scores approaching 1.0 suggest near-perfect classification ability (between potentially in-dataset and out-of-dataset samples) -- based on the previously estimated DE-COP guess rate.
+Our confidence interval are calculated using the bootstrap method.\\[-2mm]

-\textbf{\textit{We find that the role of non-public data in OpenAI's model pre-training data has increased significantly over time}}.
-Figure \ref{fig:auroc_book_lvl} shows that OpenAI's more recent and capable GPT-4o model shows strong recognition of paywalled O'Reilly book content (82\% book level AUROC score), while OpenAI's GPT-3.5 Turbo, with a training cutoff two years prior in September 2021, does not (AUROC score just above 50\%).
-This indicates a strongly improved model ability to distinguish between non-public books that were potentially included in the training dataset and those published after the model's pre-training cutoff.
-GPT-4o's 82\% AUROC score suggests that the model recognizes, and so has prior knowledge of, many non-public O'Reilly books published prior to its training cutoff date (of September 2023).
+\textit{We find that OpenAI's more recent and capable model shows markedly stronger recognition of non-public O'Reilly book content than its older model}.
+Figure \ref{fig:auroc_book_lvl} shows that OpenAI's more recent and capable GPT-4o model shows strong recognition of pay-walled O'Reilly book content 0.82 (95\% bootstrapped CI: 0.60–0.96), while OpenAI's GPT-3.5 Turbo, with a training cutoff two years prior in September 2021, does not (AUROC score just above 0.50).
+This indicates a notably improved ability to distinguish between non-public books that were potentially included in the training dataset and those published after the model's pre-training cutoff.
+GPT-4o's 0.82 AUROC score suggests that the model recognizes, and so has prior knowledge of, many non-public O'Reilly books published prior to its training cutoff date (of October 2023).